Arncliffe

 AreaSearch assessment of residential development activity positions Arncliffe among the top 25% of areas assessed nationwide

 Arncliffe has seen approximately 197 new homes approved annually based on AreaSearch analysis of ABS building approval numbers.
-Between FY-21 and FY-25, around 987 homes were approved, with an additional 103 approved so far in FY-26.
-On average, 0.9 people moved to the area for each dwelling built over these years, indicating that new supply is meeting or exceeding demand.
+Between FY-21 and FY-25, around 987 homes were approved, with a further 106 approved in FY-26 to date.
+On average, 1.1 people have moved to the area for each dwelling built over these five financial years.

 Frequently Asked Questions - Development